Spotlight On Miriam Haskell

 In the same year, Frank Hess, a Macy’s window dresser, joined Miriam’s firm as a jewellery designer.
 Hess’ artistic flair dovetailed with Miriam’s sharp business acumen, leading to the opening of a second shop within a year, this time on West Fifty-Seventh Street.

 The pair enjoyed continued success throughout the remainder of the 1920s, before relocating to Fifth Avenue in the 1930s.
-Their affordable art glass, strass, and gold-plate parures were hugely popular throughout the Great Depression and provided a springboard to open boutiques in Saks Fifth Avenue, Burdines, and stores in London and Miami.
+Their affordable art glass, strass, and gold-plate parures were hugely popular throughout the Great Depression and provided a springboard to open boutiques in Saks Fifth Avenue, Burdines, and stores in London and Miami, offering 1930s jewellery such as 1930s rings.

 Miriam counted movie stars such as Lucille Ball and Joan Crawford on her clientele list, as well as royal figures such as Wallis Simpson and the Duchess of Windsor.
 In fact, Joan Crawford was such an admirer of Miriam’s designs that she collected almost every piece produced during the 40s and 50s, before being auctioned at New York’s Plaza Art Galleries following her death in 1977.
 Celebrity publicity shots featuring her iconic designs, as well as credits for film and theatre productions, cement Miriam’s status in such illustrious circles.